I Modi: Augustine Carracci's The Aretin or Collection of Erotic Postures by Jacques Joseph Coiny

-One theory in relation to what images these etchings were inspired by is that they were inspired by the erotic poses in 'The Loves of the Gods' which was created at the start of the 17th century in Antwerp by Pieter de Jode I with the use of burin.
-It presently remains uncertain what images these engravings were inspired by.
-It is thought that Coiny had a set of six anonymous prints and it is difficult to say which prints these were.
+One theory is that these images were based on the erotic poses in The Loves of the Gods which was created at the start of the 17th century in Antwerp by Pieter de Jode I with the use of burin.
+It presently remains uncertain what images these engravings were based on.
+It is thought that Coiny had a set of six anonymous prints, and it is difficult to say which prints these were.